michael-swift/michael-swift.github.io/_aideas/sound_reasoning.md

 - I understand that there is a framework called react that would maybe build a web app (?)

 ## Development Considerations
-- Focus on creating clear mappings between mathematical properties and sound parameters
+- Focus on clear / meaningful mappings between mathematical properties and sound parameters
-- Implement logging for all audio transformations and parameters
 - Consider both time-domain and frequency-domain representations
 - Build modular components that can be combined for complex concepts
 - Include metadata about mathematical properties in audio files